veraszto/danvim/README.md

 a proposed way of using Vim, with the intent to make Vim usage better and faster.

 #### This documentation is ongoing
-#### There are plenty of still to document about DanVim, as these docs are being built
-#### It works well in my environment, please ask whenever the unexpected happen

 - [Introduction](#introduction)